Welcome to the Troops 64 and 4064 Website

 Courts of Honor

 Twice a year, approximately in June and December we have a Court of Honor in the sanctuary at Valley Presbyterian Church.
 This is a formal ceremony during which scouts are officially awarded rank badges and Merit Badges.
 Parents and families attend the Court of Honor.
 When a scout receives a rank badge (a patch), his mother or other family member joins him and receives the corresponding pin, which goes on a ribbon that the mother is given when the scout is awarded the Scout badge.
 We are currently holding Courts of Honor oh line.

 Youth Protection Training

 All Troop leaders and at least one adult on Scout meetings and field trips are required to have Youth Protection Training.
 There is an online course with useful information and a certification that lasts 2 years.
 You can register and take the course on line at YouthProtection.

-If you are interested in joining Troop 64 please use the following form to contact us.
+If you are interested in joining Troop 64 or Troop 4064 please use the following form to contact us.
 You can also apply on-line.